-Bank deposits should be made regularly.
+Bank deposits should be made regularly, but at a minimum of a monthly basis.
 A procedure should be in place regarding how often they should be made.
 For example, if amounts collected during a week total less than \$500, the rule is that the deposit should be made on the last business day of that week; when amounts collected on any day exceed \$500 in total, the rule could be that the deposit be made on that day.
 The business department accountant does the following: